biostat-duan-lab/UNSemblePRS/README.md

 To protect participant privacy, this script contains analysis workflows only and does not include any individual-level data.

 ### `AoU_compute_PRS_PGScatalog.ipynb`
 Provides code for computing polygenic risk scores within the All of Us Research Program using pre-trained scoring files obtained from the PGS Catalog.
+**Note:** This notebook cannot be run directly, as it requires access to individual-level genetic data that is only available within the secure AoU Researcher Workbench.
+To reproduce this workflow, users must register for an All of Us Researcher Workbench account, set up a workspace, and preprocess the individual-level genetic data within that controlled tier environment.
+The code is provided as a reference/template; individual-level data are not included in order to protect participant privacy.

 ### `PGS_catalog_info/`
 Contains supplementary metadata files related to the PGS Catalog resources used in this study: